-In all situations where a student has been disciplined for academic dishonesty, the instructor must submit a brief statement of the case to the Assistant Provost for Academic Administration with a copy to the student.
-The Assistant Provost maintains records of academic dishonesty incidents and notifies the instructor when a student is found to have multiple offenses.
-Depending upon the severity and/or repetition of the offense, the Assistant Provost and/or instructor may recommend that the Provost impose an additional penalty, such as cancellation of graduation with honors, cancellation of scholarships, or dismissal from the university.
+In all situations where a student has been disciplined for academic dishonesty, the instructor must submit a brief statement of the case to the Senior Director of Student Success with a copy to the student.
+The Senior Director of Student Success maintains records of academic dishonesty incidents and notifies the instructor when a student is found to have multiple offenses.
+Depending upon the severity and/or repetition of the offense, the Senior Director of Student Success and/or instructor may recommend that the Provost impose an additional penalty, such as cancellation of graduation with honors, cancellation of scholarships, or dismissal from the university.
 If the Provost decides that additional penalties are warranted, the student will be notified in writing.

 If a student feels that he or she has been unjustly accused of academic dishonesty, the student has ten (10) class days from the date of the instructor's written notification to the student to respond in writing.
-This response is to be sent to both the instructor and the Assistant Provost for Academic Administration.
+This response is to be sent to both the instructor and the Senior Director of Student Success.
 The instructor should then meet with the student to discuss the charges within five (5) class days.
-If needed, the student may then contact the Assistant Provost for assistance in identifying options for possible resolution.
+If needed, the student may then contact the Senior Director of Student Success for assistance in identifying options for possible resolution.
 If needed, the Faculty Conciliator will be contacted to mediate and/or convene the Academic Appeals Board.